robitalec/ScaleInMultilayerNetworks/README.md

 #> scripts/5-number-of-observations.R:87:# TODO: check "found duplicate id in a timegroup and/or splitBy - does your group_times threshold match the fix rate?"
 #> scripts/5-number-of-observations.R:107:# TODO: network correlation
 #> scripts/4-time-window-length.R:27:# TODO: should this be a smaller min window size?
+#> scripts/4-time-window-length.R:51:# TODO: rm [1:2]
+#> scripts/4-time-window-length.R:52:# TODO: there shouldnt be 22 vs 17...
+#> scripts/4-time-window-length.R:112:# TODO: modify neigh so it's working on a by
+#> scripts/4-time-window-length.R:113:# TODO: then merge onto neigh output from above
-#> scripts/4-time-window-length.R:101:# TODO: fix new data 'found duplicate id in a timegroup and/or splitBy - does your group_times threshold match the fix rate?'
+#> scripts/4-time-window-length.R:122:# TODO: fix new data 'found duplicate id in a timegroup and/or splitBy - does your group_times threshold match the fix rate?'
-#> scripts/4-time-window-length.R:122:# TODO: network correlation
+#> scripts/4-time-window-length.R:144:# TODO: network correlation
 #> scripts/2-landcover-scale.R:140:# TODO: network correlation
 ```